Lagrangian Dual Sections: A Topological Perspective on Hidden Convexity: Introduction

 \subsection{Unbalanced Orthogonal Procrustes Problems}

-The Unbalanced Procrustes Problem (UPP) is well studied~\cite{zhang2020eigenvalue,UPP-relaxation}, and has resisted attempts to understand its computational complexity.
+The Unbalanced Procrustes Problem (UPP) is well-studied~\cite{zhang2020eigenvalue,UPP-relaxation}, and has resisted attempts to understand its computational complexity.
 In particular, it not known whether this problem is NP-hard or if it admits a polynomial time algorithm.
-If $n > m$, then a pair of matrices, $U \in \R^{n \times d}$ and $W \in \R^{m \times d}$, give an instance of the UPP:
+For $n > m$ and given a pair of matrices, $U \in \R^{n \times d}$ and $W \in \R^{m \times d}$, we have the following instance of the UPP:

-Here, $\|\cdot\|$ denotes the Frobenius norm on matrices.
+Here $\|\cdot\|$ denotes the Frobenius norm on matrices.

 This problem has a geometric description: if we interpret the columns of $U$ as being points in $\R^n$, then \eqref{eq:UPP} asks us to find a rotation and projection of these points so that their images are as close as possible to the points corresponding to the columns of $W$.